Menu

 https://www.cambridgeinternational.org/programmes-and-qualifications/cambridge-international-as-and-a-level-thinking-skills-9694/

-One of the most focused ways to understand how well you will do in the final assessments (exams) is to complete some past papers, mark them and reflect on your strengths and challenges.
+One of the best ways to understand how well you will do in the final assessments is to complete some past papers, mark them, and reflect on your strengths and challenges.
 Then repeat the process.
-As the art of strong AS and A Level knowledge and skills is built upon practice, you should make sure to get support from teachers, tutors or mentors as necessary.
-In the meantime, visit the exam board's website and look for past papers, the mark schemes (answer keys or rubrics) and the examiners' reports.
+Strong AS and A Level knowledge and skills are built through practice, so you should make sure to get support from teachers, tutors, or mentors as necessary.
+In the meantime, visit the examination board's website and look for past papers, the mark schemes (answer keys or rubrics) and the examiners' reports.
 All these documents will be helpful in honing your skills in this subject.

 There are endorsed textbooks that are closely aligned to exam board courses and these will be the best resource to use as a scaffold for learning.
 Each exam board also suggests other textbooks and resources for each subject course.
 The choice of books for teaching and learning is yours, but I have always relied on one or two endorsed textbooks, and then used other resources to supplement my own learning and teaching.